monstercameron/Zerver/docs/architecture.md

 The structure enforces a strict separation between pure decision logic and impure runtime operations.
 This allows the same step code to run in tests, simulated replays, or a future asynchronous executor without changes.

+The current codebase focuses on validating this programming model.
+Networking, effect handlers, and persistence are intentionally minimal: `Server.handleRequest` accepts raw HTTP text, the bundled examples simulate database behaviour, and the runtime listener is stubbed out.
+Phase-2 tasks connect these pieces into a production-quality stack without changing the step-based API.

 ---

 ## Module Map